We invite you to join us at our services at 11:00 a.m. on the 1st and 3rd Sunday of each month starting January 1, 2024

 Reclaiming and Restoring the Bell and the Bible

 In 1925, the Coyle and Drope families donated the huge bell — 38 inches in diameter — to celebrate the centennial of their arrival in Canada from Ireland.
-Every reasonable effort will be made to reclaim and restore this historic symbol of the gratitude of these heritage families.
+The bell was significantly damaged in the fall from the old church tower during the fire.
+The bell will never ring again but every reasonable effort will be made to reclaim, partially restore and display this historic symbol of the gratitude of these heritage families.